pikakid98/decluttertube/README.md

 `NoDollarYT` Removes the join button and member badges (Doesn't affect live chat and chat replay due to how they work)

+`NoShortsTitleSuggestions` Removes the hashtag suggestions from the title bar in YouTube Studio

 `NoEmailLeak` Useful for livestreamers who are worried about clicking on something and accidentally leaking their email to the internet

 `NoKappa` Hides livestream chat and chat replays for stream VODs and premieres